Welcome to KC Zine Con #6: A Virtual Zine Fest!

 Political Comics That Spark Conversation Presented by Nhatt Nichols (she/her)

-Do you want to create a comic that sparks real conversations and change in your community, but you're not sure where to start?
+Watch the footage from this workshop Do you want to create a comic that sparks real conversations and change in your community, but you're not sure where to start?
 We'll look at how to find a subject, and how to use language and visuals to that will inspire community engagement.
 Nhatt Nichols is a editorial cartoonist for the Port Townsend Leader.
 Every week she researches the issues in her community and distills them down to be easy to comprehend, and conversation provoking.
 Nhatt has a masters degree in drawing from the Royal Drawing School in London, and is the author of Boats, Bears, and Bad Life Choices: The Race to Alaska.
 You can find more of her work at nhattnichols.com.
 Instagram @nhatt_attack

 Tools needed: A general idea of what is happening in your community, paper, and a pencil with a good erasure.